 Your Booking Pack

-The Coyote Trip is the all-encompassing, flexible trip for adventurers seeking to discover the real America, showing you the very best parts – including cultural, historical and adrenaline-inducing attractions, jaw dropping scenery, and mind-blowing nightlife!
-Over the next few weeks, it’s our goal to show you a side of America you’ll remember for the rest of your lives.
+The Coyote Trip is the all-encompassing, flexible trip for adventurers seeking to discover the real Canada, showing you the very best parts – including cultural, historical and adrenaline-inducing attractions, jaw dropping scenery, and mind-blowing nightlife!
+Over the next few weeks, it is our goal to show you a side of Canada that you’ll remember for the rest of your lives.

-There is a pre-departure briefing at the lobby of HI New York City Hostel at 12pm noon on Day 1 of your trip.
-Here you can meet your Adventure Leader and the rest of your first group.
-If you are going to be late to the pre-departure briefing, please inform us of this by emailing our Ops team on firstname.lastname@example.org.
+Meet in the lobby of the HI Banff Alpine Centre at 8pm on Day 1 of your trip for a pre-departure meeting.
+Here, you will meet your Adventure Leader and the rest of your group, where you’ll find out what your trip has in store!
+If you are going to be late to the pre-departure briefing, please inform us of this ahead of time by emailing our Ops team on firstname.lastname@example.org.

 Your hostel’s address:

-If you have booked a room upgrade, you will still be based at the HI New York City Hostel.
+If you have booked a room upgrade, you will still be staying at the HI Banff Alpine Centre.